Home / Main Line Neighborhoods / Malvern: Main Line Parent Neighborhood Tour

 Malvern Schools, Public, Private, and Charter School Options

-The Main Line Parent Education Guide can help families navigate these varied options with comprehensive information about admissions, programs, and educational philosophies.
+The Main Line Parent Education Guide can help families navigate the various local education options with comprehensive information about admissions, programs, and educational philosophies.

 Malvern residents are incredibly fortunate because of the numerous public and private schools that serve the area.
-In addition to the T/E School District, residents can buy a home in the Great Valley School District—Another top-performing district with excellent college preparation programs, STEM initiatives, and arts education.
+In addition to the T/E School District, residents can buy a home in the Great Valley School District.
+This is another top-performing district with excellent college preparation programs, STEM initiatives, and arts education.
 Great Valley High School is known for its International Baccalaureate program and strong AP course offerings.

 Malvern Trails, Parks, Playgrounds and Pinball